pencer-io/pencer-io.github.io/_posts/2020-06-06-ctf-thm-wonderland.md

 ![jabberwocky](/assets/images/2020-06-07-18-26-46.png)

-It's the nonsense poem from the Story, but nothing else there.
+It's the nonsense poem from the story, but nothing else there.
 Try the other folder:

 ![keep_going](/assets/images/2020-06-07-18-29-41.png)